nikete/nikete.github.io/about.md

 ---

 Currently, I mostly think about what shape institutions for global co-creation of knowledge should take.
 I am always very happy to hear from potential collaborators, specially those with very different skillsets.
+Im most actively working on market structure for the permissionless collaborative use and fine tunning of large language models.

 I go by nikete in everything but the most formal of documents.

 Broadly, I am motivated to work towards [the improvement of the understanding](http://bactra.org/Spinoza/TIE/).
 Designing, building and understanding the computational engines that mediate collective cognition.
 Methodologically my tools come mostly from economics and machine learning.
 I enjoy theory-driven work and opportunistic experimentation.
-In a broad sense, I care about: How can we design better ways of evaluating proposed policies given the existing observational data?
-Beyond the ICU, I have also studied and helped in building various markets (social media, pharmaceiuticals, sports betting, cryptocurrencies, advertising, music) and related institutions.
+I care about hw can we design better ways of eliciting which are the best deicisions that can be taken.
+Beyond the ICU, I have also studied and helped in building various markets and  related institutions accross a wide variety of domains (social media, pharmaceuticals, betting, advertising, music royalties, MEV).

-I have co-authored articles in machine learning conferences (NIPS, WWW, UAI, IJCAI) and  medical journals (Critical Care Medicine, Chest, Journal of Clinical Sleep Medicine).
-Google scholar has a [good first approximation to my more academic output.](https://scholar.google.it/citations?hl=en&user=_2Z3DcoAAAAJ&view_op=list_works&sortby=pubdate)
+I have co-authored paper in machine learning conferences (NIPS, WWW, UAI, IJCAI) and  medical journals (Critical Care Medicine, Chest, Journal of Clinical Sleep Medicine).
+Google scholar has a [good first approximation of my output.](https://scholar.google.it/citations?hl=en&user=_2Z3DcoAAAAJ&view_op=list_works&sortby=pubdate).
+My [PhD thesis](https://openresearch-repository.anu.edu.au/handle/1885/262297) was on algorithm and mechanism design for aiding decision making while preserving the freedom of choice of the subject of those decisions.

-I wrote a [PhD thesis](https://openresearch-repository.anu.edu.au/handle/1885/262297), on algorithms and mechanisms for aiding decision making while preserving subjects freedom of choice.
-There are two main results in it.
-(1) When you are learning from the rewards received in a bandit setting and the action that is taken is not the one the algorithm chose, by paying attention to both there are situations where you can do arbitrarily better with only a multiplicative worst case cost.
-(2) When you are getting advice to inform a decision that you want to mantain ultimate control over, allowing the advice givers to self select so one of them receives all information and "owns" the advice can do much better than trying to use "prediction market" mechanisms directly.

 ### Contact me